prs-eth/sentinel_lakeice/README.md

 > * Configure winter and lakes for training and validation set&nbsp;
 > * Update models/research/deeplab/datasets/segmentation_dataset.py&nbsp;

-## Download from Google Earth Engine
+## Downloading from Google Earth Engine

-Example for downloading Sils lake images for winter 2017-18 with VV available on: https://code.earthengine.google.com/?scriptPath=users%2Frobertoaguilar%2Flakeice%3Asentinel1.
-It requires a Google Earth Engine account to be accessed.
+An example code to download the images of lake Sils from winter 2017-18 (with VV) is available on: https://code.earthengine.google.com/?scriptPath=users%2Frobertoaguilar%2Flakeice%3Asentinel1.
+You will need to create a GEE account.

-* To download several images, run the script data_scripting/gee_browser.js on the browser once GEE tasks are ready after running the downloading script.
+* To download several images, run the script: data_scripting/gee_browser.js on the browser once GEE tasks are ready (after running the downloading script).

 ### Citation

 Kindly cite our paper, if you use this repo:

-@inproceedings{tom_aguilar_2020:isprs, author={Tom, M. and Aguilar, R. and Imhof, P. and Leinss, S. and Baltsavias, E. and Schindler, K.}, booktitle={arXiv preprint: arXiv:2002.07040}, title={Lake Ice Detection from Sentinel-1 SAR with Deep Learning}, year={2020}, }
+@inproceedings{tom_aguilar_2020:isprs, author={Tom, M. and Aguilar, R. and Imhof, P. and Leinss, S. and Baltsavias, E. and Schindler, K.}, booktitle={arXiv preprint: arXiv:2002.07040v2}, title={Lake Ice Detection from Sentinel-1 SAR with Deep Learning}, year={2020}, }